Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 Enemy1 Death represents the average time it takes to kill the first enemy.

+Enemy1 Support represents the average percent that the first enemy killed is a support champion.

-Enemy2 Death Since Enemy1 Death represents the average time it takes to kill the second enemy after the death of the first enemy.
+Enemy2 Death represents the average time it takes to kill the second enemy after the death of the first enemy.

+Enemy2 Support represents the average percent that the second enemy killed is a support champion.

-Enemy3 Death Since Enemy2 Death represents the average time it takes to kill the third enemy after the death of the second enemy.
+Enemy3 Death represents the average time it takes to kill the third enemy after the death of the second enemy.

+Enemy3 Support represents the average percent that the third enemy killed is a support champion.

-Note that the above two values are only computed for winning rounds.
+The above four values are only computed for winning rounds.

-Whenever "Solo Queue" is mentioned, it's referring to teams in solo queue overall (including Triple DPS teams).

 ![Image](../images/Table3.png)

 The table above assumes that the first death occurs on the team side, so a disadvantaged 2v3 situation.

-In a round when someone from your team dies before the enemy team, it's clear that for Triple DPS teams will be making a trade 42.7% of the time.
+In a round when someone from your team dies before the enemy team, it's clear that for Triple DPS teams will be making a trade 42.7% of the time for winning rounds.
+Comparatively for Support teams is only 27%, about 15% lower.
-Comparatively with solo queue overall is only 31.6%, about 11% lower.
-Comparing the difference between winning rounds and losing rounds for this metric shows that for Triple DPS, first death traded is about 37% higher for winning rounds and for solo queue is about 27% for winning rounds.

-This shows that it's much more important for Triple DPS teams to get a trade on the first death compared to the average team.
+Comparing the difference between winning rounds and losing rounds for this metric shows that for Triple DPS, the first death traded is about 37% (43% - 6%) higher for winning rounds and for Support teams is about 23% (27% - 4%) for winning rounds.
+This shows that it's much more important for Triple DPS teams to get a trade on the first death compared to support teams.

-Similarly for probability of any trades happening in a round, taking the first orb, and overall net orbs for winning rounds are higher compared to Solo queue overall.
-When examining the percent differences between winning an losing rounds, we observe that for any trades, Triple DPS has a 40% difference while solo queue has a 29% difference.
+The average probability of any trades happening in the round, average probability of taking the first orb, average net orbs for Triple DPS teams are higher than Support teams for both winning and losing rounds.
+When examining the differences in percentages between winning and losing rounds, we see that for any trades, Triple DPS has a 40% (52% - 12%) difference while Support teams has a 26% (35% - 9%) difference.

-Combining this observation with that Triple DPS winning round metrics are higher than Solo queue winning rounds, the importance of trades is key with Triple DPS teams and that makes sense because without a healer, deaths are more likely, but if you can bring an opponent down with you, it makes it more worth while.
+Combining this observation with that Triple DPS winning round metrics are higher than Support teams winning rounds, the importance of trades is key with Triple DPS teams.
+This makes sense because without a healer, deaths are more likely, but if you can bring an opponent down with you, it makes it more worth while.

-Triple DPS teams is more likely to take the first orb than solo queue overall and that is reasonable because supports tend to have low damaging abilities which usually make it harder to secure the orb.
-The effect of the first orb is important for Triple DPS but also solo queue.
+Triple DPS teams are more likely to take the first orb than Support teams.
+This is reasonable because supports tend to have low damaging abilities which usually make it harder to secure the orb.
+The effect of the first orb is important for both groups.
+If we compute the differences between the winning and losing rounds, we see that for Triple DPS this comes out to be 13% (63% - 50%) and for Support teams this is 12% (52% - 40%).
+The difference between this is only 1%, so very negligible difference.
-Looking at the differences between winning and losing rounds between Triple DPS and solo queue confirm this.
-They are about equal with their difference being about 2%.

-Rounds on average are shorter when Triple DPS wins compared to solo queue overall, indicating that the best general strategy is to end rounds as soon as possible, not letting the enemy team reset and heal up.
+Rounds on average are shorter when Triple DPS wins compared to when Support teams win, indicating that the best general strategy for Triple DPS teams is to end rounds as soon as possible, not letting the enemy team reset and heal up.
 The data in the Enemy1 death column supports this.

-Winning rounds for Triple DPS involve killing the first enemy about 60 seconds into the round and losing rounds take on average
-4 seconds longer.
-There is almost no difference between Solo queue winning vs losing rounds in terms of timing of killing the first enemy.
-Since orbs spawn in about 21 seconds between each orb, this shows that Triple DPS teams aim to use the advantage from likely securing the first two orbs to kill the first enemy.
+Winning rounds for Triple DPS involve killing the first enemy about 60 seconds into the round and losing rounds on average take about 4 seconds longer.
+Since orbs spawn in about 21 seconds between each orb, this shows that Triple DPS teams aim to use the advantage from likely the first two orbs to kill the first enemy

+It's interesting to see for Support teams, the opposite is true.
+In their losing rounds, the time to kill Enemy1 is lower compared to the winning rounds.
+This may indicate that playing overly aggressive is not optimal for Support teams.

+If we examine the Enemy1 Support row, we note that for both Triple DPS and Support teams, killing the support first is more common in losing rounds compared to winning rounds.
+So, in general it's better to kill a DPS before focusing the support champion, at least for rounds when the first death is on the team side.
+The effect is more important for Triple DPS teams.
+If we calculate the difference for Triple DPS teams, we get -7% (32% - 39%) and for Support teams we get -2% (35% - 37%).
-Looking at the Enemy2 Death Since Enemy1 Death column shows the average time passed since the death of the first enemy.
-For Triple DPS, this number is lower than solo queue indicating that they should capitalize on more momentum following the death of the first enemy.
-In solo queue overall, the death of the last enemy from enemy2 death is lower than the previous but for Triple DPS winning rounds, it's actually increased.

-This makes sense because due to the high probability of trades happening, there is a high probability that the last enemies standing are in a 1v1 situation.
+Looking at the Enemy2 Death column shows the average time passed since the death of the first enemy.
+For Triple DPS, this number is lower than Support teams indicating that they should capitalize on more momentum following the death of the first enemy.
+For Support teams, the death of the last enemy is lower than the previous but for Triple DPS teams' winning rounds, it's actually increased.
+This makes sense because due to the high probability of trades happening, there is a good chance that the last enemies standing are in a 1v1 situation.
 Whereas when teams with a support are less likely to be put in that situation and the last enemy standing will be against at two players on the other side, making the round faster to end.

 ![Image](../images/Table4.png)

 The table above assumes that the first death occurs on the enemy side, so an advantaged 3v2 situation.

 When the first death is on the enemy side, most of the patterns from the previous table stay the same.
-In winning rounds, Triple DPS is higher for first death traded, any trade, first orb, and net orbs while they are lower for the other three compared to Solo Queue overall.
+In winning rounds, Triple DPS is higher for first death traded, any trade, first orb, and net orbs while they are lower for most others compared to Support teams.

-Looking at the differences between winning and losing rounds for the two groups show that they are roughly the same indicating that each metric is relatively on equal importance for both groups.

-Enemy3 Death Since Enemy2 Death for Triple DPS winning rounds is now lower than the previous which makes sense because now they are less likely to be put in a 1v1 situation because the first death is on the enemy side making it a 3v2 instead of a 2v3.
+Enemy3 Death for Triple DPS winning rounds is now lower than the previous which makes sense because now they are less likely to be put in a 1v1 situation because the first death is on the enemy side making it a 3v2 instead of a 2v3.

 Contrast to winning rounds when the first to die is an ally, it's common sense that you don't want to trade your first death, so we see relatively low values under First Death Traded and Any Trade compared to the first table.
 First Orb and Net Orbs remains important for both groups.

 The time it takes to kill the first enemy is significantly lower in both groups.
 For Triple DPS teams this should be around the time to spawn the second orb assuming that the first orb is taken almost immediately upon spawning.
 So, the effect of taking the orb to kill the first enemy is seen more clearly here.

+Enemy1 Support sees a higher rate in this table compared to the first table and the same patterns hold true.
+It's better on average to avoid killing a Support champion first.
+Practically, this won't always hold true.
+For an example, if the other two DPS include a Shen Rao and a Taya while you're playing Varesh, it may not be optimal to try to go for DPS in this case.

 ## **3. What are the most important features to determine the outcome of a round?**